-Laws regarding treatment of participants/members:
+• Laws regarding treatment of participants/members:

-Staff members are expected to act professionally when interacting with participants.
-Staff members are expected to treat all fellow staff members and participants with dignity and respect.
+Staff members are expected to act professionally when interacting with person served.
+Staff members are expected to treat all fellow staff members and person served with dignity and respect.
 Staff members are considered "mandatory reporters" for adult abuse.
-Staff members are expected to follow established procedures for reporting suspected abuse.
-Participants' rights are to be respected and understood.
-Since participants are enrolled in our programs because they have disabilities that may affect their ability to make informed decisions and judgments, it is the responsibility of staff members to determine appropriate boundaries for relationships both in and beyond the workplace.
+Staff members are expected to follow established procedures for reporting suspected abuse. person served rights are to be respected and understood.
+Since participants/members are enrolled in our programs because they have disabilities that may affect their ability to make informed decisions and judgments, it is the responsibility of staff members to determine appropriate boundaries for relationships both in and beyond the workplace.
 In general, relationships beyond the workplace are discouraged.
-Staff members are encouraged to discuss any relationship with a consumer that occurs outside the workplace with his/her manager.
-Intimate relationships, including sexual relationships of any kind, between staff and consumers will result in termination of employment.
+Staff members are encouraged to discuss any relationship with a person served that occurs outside the workplace with his/her manager.
+Intimate relationships, including sexual relationships of any kind, between staff and person served will result in termination of employment.
 Staff members may not be named guardian or payee for a consumer.